 Bikram’s Beginning Yoga class is just that – a place to begin your Yoga practice.
 Every class follows the same format whether it’s your first class or whether you have been practicing for years.
 How quickly you progress will depend on the time and effort you give to Yoga.
 It will have little to do with how “perfectly” you can do the poses.

 Drink plenty of water.
 Doctors estimate you need at least 2 liters per day for normal body maintenance.
-On the days you practice Bikram Yoga you should try to drink twice that.
+On the days you practice Bikram Yoga you should try to drink more and as much as needed.
 The more hydrated you are the easier it will be for you to sweat.
 As with all exercise it is not recommended on a full stomach so try to leave 2 to 3 hours between eating and class.

 Yes absolutely.
 Whatever your fitness level you will find Bikram Yoga challenging.
 The postures combine strength, flexibility and balance to give you a total body workout.
 As with other forms of cardiovascular exercise, regular practice will aid weight loss.